The Truth About Meditation: Myths, Fears, and Misconceptions

 Is Meditation a Placebo?

 Meditation can often look like doing nothing, but that couldn’t be further from the truth.
 Meditation is very active.
-It is the act of being between highly alert and highly relaxed.
-Being between these two states trains our mind and body to later do all the things we do when we interact with the world around us, and yet remain in a very peaceful state.
+It is the act of mastering being both highly alert and highly relaxed.
+Being in these two states simultaneously trains our mind and body to remain in that state as we go about interacting with the world around us.

 Is meditation a placebo?
-It can be easy to wonder that because whether you’re learning a language or a musical instrument, progress is slow.
-We can really be wondering if we’re making any progress at all, whether it’s dancing or making art.
-It can be a long time that passes, and we think to ourselves, have we gotten any better.
+It can be easy to question if meditation really works because whether we’re learning a language or a musical instrument, progress is slow.
+We can wonder if we’re making any progress at all.
+A long time can pass, and we can think to ourselves, “Am I any better?”

-Then just a few days later, we might realize, “Wow, I just did something I never thought I’d be able to do.”
+Then just a few days later, we realize, “Wow, I just did something I never thought I’d be able to do.”
 Meditation is a lot like that.
-We spend most of our lives constantly thinking, constantly distracted by entertainment, or social media, or food, and hanging out with friends, and just always doing things that keep our mind racing and stimulated.
-We lose our ability to be at peace with stillness and quiet.
+We spend most of our lives constantly thinking, constantly distracted by entertainment, social media, tasks, food, friends, and everything else that keeps our mind racing and stimulated.
+We’ve lost our ability to be at peace in stillness and quiet.

 When we first start meditating, we’re not just learning a new thing.